 Resident Evil Zero is the fifth main game in the Resident Evil franchise, released for the Nintendo GameCube in 2002.
 It serves as a prequel to the original Resident Evil.
 Initially slated for the Nintendo 64 as a follow-up to its port of Resident Evil 2, the original version of Zero was scrapped halfway through development when Nintendo unveiled their next home console, the GameCube.
 Rather than the release the game on a dying platform, Capcom decided to bring it to the next generation instead.
 At the same time, Shinji Mikami's team began development of a remake of the first Resident Evil (otherwise known as the REmake) exclusively for the GameCube.
-The development of the two projects overlapped and bot games ended up sharing many of the same assets, specifically the same character model for heroine Rebecca Chambers.
+The development of the two projects overlapped and both games ended up sharing many of the same assets, specifically the same character model for heroine Rebecca Chambers.
 As a result, Zero ended up finishing its development only a few months after REmake was released.
-Like REmake, Zero has also remained a Nintendo-exclusive game in the series, with the only other version of the game being the Wii port released in 2008.Bravo Team, one half of the Raccoon Police Department's elite S.T.A.R.S. unit, is heading into the Arklay Mountains to investigate recent "cannibal murders" before a mechanical failure brings their helicopter down.
+Zero has remained a Nintendo-exclusive game in the series, with the only other version of the game being the Wii port released in 2008.Bravo Team, one half of the Raccoon Police Department's elite S.T.A.R.S. unit, is heading into the Arklay Mountains to investigate recent "cannibal murders" before a mechanical failure brings their helicopter down.
 Bravo Team searches the nearby area and discovers a crashed military police van; it contains the van's murdered drivers and a transport log for former Marine Lieutenant Billy Coen, scheduled to be executed for twenty three murders.
 When Bravo Team separates to search for Billy, new team member Rebecca Chambers finds her way to a broken-down train — the Ecliptic Express — in the middle of a forest.Rebecca's got incredible luck for her first day on the job: she not only encounters Billy, but also finds herself face-to-decaying-face with scores of zombies, who force Rebecca and Billy to work together in order to survive.
 After escaping the train, Billy and Rebecca find Umbrella's Management Training Facility at the end of the tracks, where their struggle for survival pits them against hordes of Umbrella's nightmarish bio-weaponry and the mysterious Dr. James Marcus (who bears his own grudge against Umbrella).Zero employs a character-switching system where the player controls both protagonists, Rebecca and Billy, throughout a single playthrough.
 The player can have Billy and Rebecca explore the same areas together (with one character controlled by the player and the other by the computer) or split them up.
 Knowing when to stick together or split-up is integral to solving many of the puzzles.
 Another big change to the game includes the elimination of item boxes.
-Instead, Rebecca and Billy can drop their items anywhere and retrieve them from the same locations where they were dropped.Furthermore, it is thus far the final game in the franchise to use the original pre-set camera backgrounds and survival-oriented gameplay before Resident Evil 4 marked the series' shift towards action and shooting.
+Instead, Rebecca and Billy can drop their items anywhere and retrieve them from the same locations where they were dropped.Furthermore, it is thus far the final game in the franchise to use the original pre-set camera backgrounds and exploration-oriented game design before Resident Evil 4 marked the series' shift towards action and shooting.

 This game includes examples of: